 What we don’t: Falls a little short of the Black Hole in a few areas.

-The Base Camp Duffel from The North Face is a fully-featured bag and a direct competitor to the Patagonia Black Hole above.
-It’s similarly tough and water resistant, offers easy access to the inside, and can be carried as a backpack, which we love.
+First released in 1986, the Base Camp is a classic offering from The North Face and a direct competitor to our top-ranked Patagonia Black Hole above.
+It’s similarly tough and water-resistant, offers easy access to the inside, and can be carried as a backpack, which we love.
 Both bags offer comparable organization pockets, but the Base Camp’s medium and large models add an exterior compartment on one end that allows you to separate dirty clothes and shoes.
 The Base Camp comes in more colors and designs than we can count, and is available in capacities ranging from 31 liters (XS) to a whopping 150 liters (XXL).
 For everything from a carry-on to an expedition workhorse, this is one of the most popular duffels on the market year after year.

 See the North Face Base Camp Medium